swcarpentry/shell-novice/_episodes/04-pipefilter.md

 > ~~~
 > {: .output}
 >
+> Assuming your current directory is data-shell/data/,
-> What command would you use to produce a table that shows
+> what command would you use to produce a table that shows
 > the total count of each type of animal in the file?
 >
 > 1.  `grep {deer, rabbit, raccoon, deer, fox, bear} animals.txt | wc -l`